the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Tiller manages _releases_ (installations) and _revisions_ (versions) of charts deployed on the cluster.
 When you run a `helm` command, the local Helm client sends instructions to `tiller` in the cluster which in turn makes the requested changes.

 > **Did you know?:** Kubernetes is Greek for "captain" or "helmsman".
-Get ready for the nautical theme!
+In case you haven't noticed the nautical theme!

 ### 1. Setup a `ServiceAccount` for `tiller` <a name="helm-step1"></a>